-Unfortunately, for the same reasons as coconut milk, almond milk can curdle: temperature and acidity.
+Unfortunately, for the same reasons as coconut milk, almond milk can curdle.
 In order to reduce the risk of curdling, you should avoid pouring almond milk into hot coffee.
 It’s reaction with the acidity and heat of the coffee may vary between coffee roasts, grounds and brands, so be sure to experiment with several options.

 If you’re seeking the closest replacement to dairy milk, pea milk could be your answer.

 Contrary to what you may be thinking, pea milk isn’t actually green.
 That’s because it’s made from yellow split peas, or golden peas.
 Importantly, this means it looks, and behaves, like dairy milk.

 The texture of pea milk is probably the closest to dairy milk on this list.
 In addition, because of the high protein content found in yellow peas, it steams well and produces thick, long-lasting foam.
 It also has less of a tendency to curdle, although we'd still advise warming it before the pour.

 Many people state pea milk as the best substitute for dairy milk in terms of taste.
 Unlike some of the other non-dairy milks on our list, such as cashew milk and coconut milk, it doesn’t have an overpowering taste.
 This means more flavour can be extracted from the coffee.
 Also, it doesn’t taste like peas - win, win!